Introduction

 Are you planning your holiday in Eryri | Snowdonia and North Wales and looking for the best accommodation and places to stay and visit?

-The stunning landscapes, diverse scenery, historical sights and amazing variety of unique adventure activities draw people to Eryri | Snowdonia and North Wales from all over the UK, Europe and increasingly the rest of the world.
+The stunning landscapes, diverse scenery, historical sights and amazing variety of unique adventure activities draw people to Eryri | Snowdonia National Park and the rest of North Wales from all over the UK, and increasingly Europe and the rest of the world.

-Once here excellent road, rail and bus links - along with scenic roads perfect for cycling - make it easy to tour and get around, even if you are travelling and exploring North Wales without a car.
+Once here good road, rail and bus links - along with scenic roads just perfect for cycling - make it easy to tour and get around, even if you are travelling to and exploring Eryri | Snowdonia and North Wales without a car.

-We look in more detail at the following places to stay in Eryri | Snowdonia and North Wales, and give you our accommodation tips along the way!
+So here is our list of the best villages, towns and areas to stay in around Eryri | Snowdonia and North Wales, and in our guide we give you lots of our own expert accommodation tips and things to do along the way!

 Conwy